15 weeks pregnant

-Your baby’s hair pattern is established during 15th week pregnancy, but this is no guarantee that he or she will be born with a full head of hair.
-Ultra-fine, soft hair, called lanugo, is also appearing over your little one's entire body.
+Hair today.
+By the end of the 15th week of pregnancy, your little one's scalp hair pattern will be established for life.
+Some hair might begin to sprout, although it's usually not evident for a few more weeks.
+Of course, this is no guarantee that your baby will be born with a full head of hair; some babies stay bald until several months after birth.
+Ultrafine, soft hair called lanugo is also appearing over your little one's entire body.
 This downy hair protects the delicate skin from the amniotic fluid and usually disappears just before or after birth.

-Many women report feeling energised at this point in the pregnancy.
+Power surge.
+Many women report feeling energized in the 15th week of pregnancy.
 If you're one of the fortunate ones with that extra oomph, enjoy it!
-Take a walk, plant some flowers or start planning the baby's room.
-Find out tips to stay active during 15th week of pregnancy by eating healthy food.
+Take a walk, plant some flowers, or start planning the baby's room.